xTonyYu/Plum-and-Pear-api/README.md

-Plum & Pear Store is a e-commerce template that serves both the customers and the shop owner.
+Plum & Pear Store is a use case of useing an e-commerce template that serves both the customers and the shop owner.
 It provides product infomation, create account, login, and the ability to add porduct to favorite.
 The owner has a dashboard to see highlevel information of the inventory and the sales/revenue numbers.
 The owner would able to vew, create, update and delete inventory.

 Technology: MongoDB, Express, React, Node.js, Google chart API, React Bootstrap, Paypal/Stripe API, Google sheet API